pypa/pipenv/docs/configuration.md

 By default, pipenv will initialize a project using whatever version of python the system has as default.
 Besides starting a project with the `--python` flag, you can also use `PIPENV_DEFAULT_PYTHON_VERSION` to specify what version to use when starting a project when `--python` isn't used.

+## Environments with network issues

+If you are trying to use pipenv in an environment with network issues, you may be able to try modifying the following settings when you encounter errors related to network connectivity.

+### REQUESTS_TIMEOUT

+Default is 10 seconds.
+You can increase it by setting `PIPENV_REQUESTS_TIMEOUT` environment variable.

+Please notice that this setting only affects pipenv itself, not additional packages such as [safety](advanced.rst).